-So I designed these holders that mount onto standard shelf brackets and that hold 2 rods spaced just right to both hold 1kg spools, refill boxes and larger filament boxes from various suppliers.
+So I designed these holders that fit inside standard shelf brackets and hold 2 rods spaced just right to hold 1kg spools, refill boxes and larger filament boxes from various suppliers.

-All the Fusion 360, STEP and 3MF files are on Github
+The Fusion 360 CAD model (very messy), STEP and 3MF files are all on Github

 Happy decluttering to all !